How to Unblock a Shower Drain Without Chemicals

 Step 1: Straighten It Out

-Straighten a wire hanger as straight as you can, but leave the other end of the hanger in its original shape.
+Straighten out the wire hanger as far as possible, leaving the other end of the hanger in its original shape.

-Create a small hook on the end of the wire that you have just straightened out.
+Make a small hook at the end of the wire you straightened out.

 Step 3: Go fishing for hair and Debris

-Put the hook in the drain and fish around to look for hairs and debris.
-Take out whatever comes up.
+Place the hook in the drain and search for hair and debris.
+Remove anything that pops up.

 Method 3: Wet/Dry Vacuum

-If you own a wet/dry vacuum, this method might be the best option for you.
+If you have access to a wet/dry vacuum, this method might be for you.

 Step 1: Set the Vacuum